jiayuqi7813/URL-Detection-PlayWright/README.md

 ## Introduction

-The translation of your text is: "This is a dynamic phishing URL detection engine based on PlayWright, capable of detection for gophish.
+This is a dynamic phishing URL detection engine based on PlayWright, capable of detection for gophish.

 This is a simple Demo.
 ## Installation